ibm-js/deliteful/docs/list/List.md

 When the current selection changes, a `"selection-change"` event is emitted.
 Its `oldValue` attribute contains the previous selection, and its `newValue` attribute contains the new selection.

-The `d-selected` CSS class is applied to items currently selected in the list, so you can define your own CSS rules to easily customize how selected items are rendered.
+When the selectionMode of a List is different than `"none"`, the `d-selectable` CSS class is applied to it.
+When an item is selected in such a list, the `d-selected` CSS class is applied to the item node.

 <a name="keynav"/>
 ## Keyboard navigation